libis/workflow/README.md

 This will load all of the Libis Workflow framework into your environment, but including only the required parts is OK as well.
 This is shown in the examples below.

-### Workflows
+### Workflows and Jobs

 An implementation of ::Libis::Workflow::Base::Workflow contains the definition of a workflow.
-Once instantiated, it can be run by calling the 'run' method.
+Once instantiated, it can be run by calling the 'execute' method on a job object created for that workflow.
 This will create an intance of an implementation of ::Libis::Workflow::Base::Run, configure it and call the 'run' method on it.
 The Workflow constructor takes no arguments, but is should be configured by calling the 'configure' method with the workflow configuration as an argument.
-The 'run' method takes an option Hash as argument.
+The job's 'execute' method takes an option Hash as argument with extra/overriding configuration values.

+### Job configuration
+A job configuration is a Hash with:
+* name: String to identify the workflow
+* description: String with detailed textual information
+* workflow: Object reference to a Workflow that contains the task configuration
+* run_object: String with class name of the ::Libis::Workflow::Base::Run implementation to be created.
+An istance of this class will be created for each run and serves as the root work item for that particular run.
+* input: Hash with input parameter values for the workflow

 #### Workflow configuration

 A workflow configuration is a Hash with:
 * name: String to identify the workflow
 * description: String with detailed textual information
 * tasks: Array of task descriptions
-* run_object: String with class name of the ::Libis::Workflow::Base::Run implementation to be created.
-An istance of this class will be created for each run and serves as the root work item for that particular run.
 * input: Hash with input variable definitions

 ##### Task description